Get rich with real estate - I reached financial independence in two years with rentals

 Evan Roberts attended a local public college, UMBC.
 He met a girl named Michelle, fell in love, moved in together, rescued a pit bull named Mia from a shelter.

-Evan didn’t start with a massive salary or bankroll.
+Evan didn’t start with a high income salary or bankroll.
 What he had was a vision, that included passive income from a portfolio of tangible income-producing assets.

-After devouring as much education as he could on real estate investing, it was time to roll up his sleeves and find his first income property.
+After devouring as much education as he could on real estate investing, it was time to roll up his sleeves and find his first investment property.

-“While short-sales are not as common in today’s market, they were a great way to get started with discounted properties.”
+“While short-sales are not as common in today's market, they were a great way to get started with your first estate investment.”

-In January 2016, Evan bought his first rental property.
+In January 2016, Evan bought his first investment property.

 “We paid $40,000, put in $50,000 in repairs, and refinanced at $145,000.
 We walked away with cash in our pockets, with a renter paying $1,735 a month!”

 Let’s rewind for a second there – that moved awfully quickly.
-Where did Evan get the money to buy and renovate the house in the first place?
+How did he possibly make money in such a short period of time?

 “We borrow private money from close friends and family at 10% interest for acquisition and renovation, and then refinance using commercial loans at 6% amortized over 25 years,” Evan explained.

-“The trick was to always purchase the property for no more than 70% of its market value and to invest in low-price rental neighborhoods.
+According to Evan, “The trick was to always purchase the investment property for no more than 70% of its market value and to invest in low-price rental neighborhoods.

-“By purchasing the home at a discount, we were able to find renters and then perform a cash-out refinance that would allow us to continue cycling our money through new projects.
-By focusing on renter-heavy neighborhoods we were able to maintain cash flow after the refinance and add to the monthly income we needed to cover our living expenses.”
+“By purchasing a single family home at a discount, we were able to find renters and then perform a cash-out refinance that would allow us to continue cycling our money through new projects.
+By focusing on renter-heavy neighborhoods we were able to maintain positive cash flow after the refinance and add to the monthly rental income we needed to cover our living expenses.”

-The strategy is simple: Buy a home with your own cash and supplement it with privately-borrowed funds.
+The strategy is simple: Buy real estate with your own cash and supplement it with privately-borrowed funds.
 Renovate it, rent it out, and refinance it to pull that original cash back out.
 Plus there are some tax benefits you can gain in refinancing estate investment smartly as there are a ton of deductible costs, i.e mortgage interest, points and property taxes paid at closing.

 “We acquired six additional rental properties using this renovation refinancing method.
 These were bought through short-sales, onsite auctions, online auctions, and direct mail.
 These were in Baltimore City, Baltimore County, and Anne Arundel County.”